SkandanC/skandanc-cv/content/authors/Skandan Chandrasekar/_index.md

 I am an undergraduate student majoring in Nanotechnology Engineering at the University of Waterloo, Canada.
 I have ~2 years of research experience from working in universities around the world and with people from Google.

-I am always on the lookout for internships, so feel free to send em an email if you are looking for a hard-working and innovative intern!
+I am always on the lookout for internships, so feel free to send me an email if you are looking for a hard-working and innovative intern!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.